-Do you remember the TV show Supermarket Sweep?
-Contestants had several minutes to fill grocery carts with as much stuff as possible.
-But the winner wasn’t determined by the quantity of stuff jammed into the cart, but by the total monetary value at checkout.
-The contestant with the biggest tab won the game.
+Remember the TV game show, Supermarket Sweep?
+Contestants have several minutes to fill grocery carts with as much stuff as possible.
+But the winner isn’t determined by the quantity of stuff jammed into the cart, but by the total monetary value at checkout.
+The contestant with the biggest tab wins the game.

 The strategy is simple.
 Pass up the low-value stuff and load up on what’s going to pay off big at the checkout.
 Smart contestants had a plan of action and knew exactly where to head the minute that clock started ticking.